Many folks will drive miles out of their way to save a penny on a gallon of gas. Does this make sense?

-In his book, Die Broke, Stephen Pollan argues that you should pay cash for everything, as it forces you to think about spending.
+In his book, Die Broke, author Stephen Pollan argues that you should pay cash for everything, as it forces you to think about spending.
 And while this might be a good idea to try for a while to "break" you of the habit of spending, in the long-term, a better idea might be to re-think your ideas about spending and your lifestyle.

 Pollan makes the comment that if you pay cash, you will be more likely to seek out the gas station with the lowest price for gas.
 I am not sure I agree with this.
 When you are running low on gas, you tend to find the nearest gas station.
 And if the price is "competitive" you buy their gas.
 It is only when someone charges an obscene amount over market value that you might consider shunning their business.